Jiang Heping

 Senior Editor Jiang Heping (江和平 (Jiāng Hépíng)) is a prominent executive at China Central Television (CCTV), the state broadcaster of the People's Republic of China.
-He is responsible for sport coverage in his roles as Executive Director of the CCTV Sports Programming Centre and Controller of CCTV-5, its national sports channel, and will play a key role in the broadcasting of the 2008 Beijing Olympics.
+He is responsible for sport coverage in his roles as Executive Director of the CCTV Sports Programming Centre and Controller of CCTV-5, its national sports channel, and played a key role in the broadcasting of the 2008 Summer Olympics in Beijing.